 Database Administrator/ Developer

-All this boggles down to the point where it is entirely up to the individual to choose what sort of career growth is aiming towards as there are millions of Careers in SQL Server databases and to work on these databases, many technological engineers are appointed every day.
+All this boggles down to the point where it is entirely up to the individual to choose what sort of career growth he is aiming towards as there are millions of Careers in SQL Server databases, and to work on these databases; many technological engineers are appointed every day.
 With the help of the above-listed career directory (CAREER PATH), it only becomes simple for any individual to choose the path matching his/her skill set.